 Where your data is stored depends on the geographic location of your organization.
 We currently use the following AWS data centers to store data:

 The regions do not limit customer access to Butterfly Network: they only dictate the geographic location where data is stored and where compute resources are provisioned.
 Note that while your data will be stored in the above regions, it may be accessed by Butterfly Network personnel located in the United States, but only to the extent necessary to support, secure and maintain the services in accordance with our contract with our customers.
-Data in pseudonymized or aggregated form may also be stored in our central storage and processing systems in the United States.
+Data in pseudonymized or aggregated form may also be stored in our central storage and processing systems in the United States or Europe.

 When medical professionals transmit Patient Data to Butterfly they (or the hospital they work for) are the controller, Butterfly is typically the processor, and the patient is the data subject.
-As a processor, Butterfly commits to process EU Patient Data in compliance with the requirements of Article 28 GDPR in its standard data processing addendum (DPA), a copy of which is annexed to its standard terms (available upon request).
+As a processor, Butterfly commits to process EEA and UK Patient Data in compliance with the requirements of Article 28 GDPR in its standard data processing addendum (DPA), a copy of which is annexed to its standard terms (available upon request).

 Butterfly sometimes acts as a controller in its relationship with medical professionals, for example when Butterfly collects information about medical professionals for the purposes of marketing, sales and managing the relationship with the medical professional (or the hospital they work for).